drodz11/colors-of-ozu/pages/about.md

 <br>
 {% include feature/item-figure.html objectid="coll002" %}

 The first thing anyone is likely to notice between these images is their remarkable similarity of composition.
 All six z-projections have a ghostly human-esque shape at their center.
 Dark hair, the shape of a face, and something resembling shoulders and a torso are easily discernible, as is some semblance of clothing--a faint exposure of a tie can even be seen in both _Equinox Flower_ and _An Autumn Afternoon_, both films with middle-aged salarymen struggling with generational differences at their centers.
-One possible reading of these images is that they illustrate the rigorous conventions of Ozu's style as enumerated by Bingham and many others.
-This extends even to Ozu himself who self-characterized as "strictly a tofu dealer," referring to his repeated uses of actors, plots, and cinematographic techniques in his filmmaking (Richie, p.
+One possible reading of the consistency across these images is that they illustrate the rigorous conventions of Ozu's style as enumerated by Bingham and many others.
+This extends even to Ozu himself who self-characterized as "strictly a tofu dealer," referring to his repeated uses of actors, plots, and cinematographic and editing techniques in his filmmaking (Richie, p.
 10).
-But tofu dealer or no, these images provide us with more insight than may initially meet the eye.
+But, tofu dealer or no, these images provide us with more insight than may initially meet the eye.

-[.....]
+When we chart these summed images using ImagePlot, we can see some useful relationships emerge:

+{% include feature/item-figure.html objectid="coll023" %}

 ## Resources & Learning Tools